 One of the more serious impacts that poor dental health can have on your body is an increased chance for developing infections such as pneumonia or other lung infections.
-The reason for this is that if you have gingivitis, cavities or otherwise poor dental health, then there is a significant amount of bacteria inside your mouth at any given time.
-If this bacteria gets inside your lungs or bloodstream, it will significantly increase the chances for infections—above all, these infections, especially pneumonia—can even be fatal.
+If you have gingivitis, cavities or otherwise poor dental health, then there is a significant amount of bacteria inside your mouth at any given time.
+If this bacteria gets inside your lungs or bloodstream, it will significantly increase the chances for infections.
+These infections, especially pneumonia, can even be fatal.

 Remember, making sure that you have good dental health is not just about having a white smile—it’s about protecting your teeth, your heart, and your health as a whole.
-Practicing good dental health also involves getting regular dental cleanings and making sure to follow up with the treatment for gingivitis and other problems.
+To maintain your dental health, it is critical to schedule regular dental cleanings and follow up with the treatment for gingivitis and other problems as needed.

-If you want to make sure that your dental health is up to standard, you need to consider the following dental care basics.
+If you want to make sure that your dental health is up to standard, we urge you to consider the following dental care basics.
 These dental care basics will help you improve the state of your oral health and help you maintain good dental health once it has been achieved.

 You must brush your teeth twice a day.
 When you brush your teeth, it’s important not to go too fast or hard.
 You should take about 2 minutes to scrub your teeth, whether you are using a manual brush or an electric brush.
 When you brush, use a gentle hand; pressing too hard will cause the bristles of the brush to damage your gums.
-Make sure that you hold the toothbrush at a slight angle to that the bristles are aimed at the space when your tooth meets your gum line.
-Don’t forget to scrap and clean your tongue, which is a breeding ground for bacteria.
+Make sure that you hold the toothbrush at a slight angle to aim the bristles where your tooth meets your gum line.
+Don’t forget to scrape and clean your tongue, which is a breeding ground for bacteria.

 You need to floss at least once a day.
 Flossing is essential for removing bacteria that is stuck underneath the gums as well as other hard to reach areas.

-To floss properly, you will need about 18 inches of floss wound around your fingers gently glide the floss between your teeth using a rubbing—not “snapping”—motion; then, gently rub in between each tooth in an up-and-down motion.
+To floss properly, you will need about 18 inches of floss wound around your fingers.
+Gently glide the floss between your teeth using a rubbing—not “snapping”—motion; then, gently rub in between each tooth in an up-and-down motion.
 Do this for every tooth.
-If you have bridges or other dental work, use the special flossing tools provided or recommended to you by the dentist.
+If you have bridges or other dental work, use the special flossing tools provided or recommended by your dentist.

-A dental hygienist is responsible for cleaning patient’s teeth, conducting examinations for signs of oral health problems such as gingivitis o periodontal disease, as well as providing other basic preventative oral and dental care.
+On the day of your teeth cleaning appointment, an expert dental hygienist will most likely be the one to perform your routine teeth cleaning.
+A dental hygienist is responsible for cleaning patient’s’ teeth, conducting examinations for signs of oral health problems such as gingivitis or periodontal disease, as well as providing other basic preventative oral and dental care.
 Dental hygienists can answer questions and instruct patients on how they can keep their teeth and gums healthy.

 - Taking and processing X-Rays